Weak solutions to the parabolic $p$-Laplace equation in a moving domain under a Neumann type boundary condition: Introduction

 The main difficulty is that we need to deal with the limits as $N\to\infty$ of

-when we characterize the weak limit of $|\nabla u_N|^{p-2}\nabla u_N$ by a monotonicity argument, where $\mathbf{v}_\Omega$ is a velocity of $\Omega_t$ (see Section \ref{SS:Pre_MoDo}).
-These terms come from the boundary condition of \eqref{E:pLap_MoDo} (see Section \ref{S:WF_Uni} for detivation of a weak form of \eqref{E:pLap_MoDo}) and do not appear when a domain does not move in time.
+when we characterize the weak limit of $|\nabla u_N|^{p-2}\nabla u_N$ by a monotonicity argument.
+Again, these terms come from the boundary condition of \eqref{E:pLap_MoDo} (see Section \ref{S:WF_Uni}) and do not appear when a domain does not move in time.
 The first term can be absorbed into a monotone operator by considering $e^{-\gamma t}u_N(t)$ with a large constant $\gamma>0$ as in \cite[Proposition 7.7]{AlCaDjEl23}.
 However, this idea is not applicable to the second term.
 Thus, instead of dealing with $e^{-\gamma t}u_N(t)$, we prove the strong convergence of $u_N$ in $L_{L^2}^2$.
 We follow the idea used in the case of non-moving domains \cite[Chapter V, Theorem 6.7]{LaSoUr68}, but the novelty here is that we derive and make use of the following uniform-in-time Friedrichs type inequality

 for all $\varepsilon>0$, $t\in[0,T]$, and $\psi\in H^1(\Omega_t)$ with constants $c>0$ and $K_\varepsilon\in\mathbb{N}$ independent of $t$ and $\psi$ (see Lemma \ref{L:Fried}).
 Note that this is not trivial, since the inequality is uniform in $t$ and the family $\{w_k^t\}_k$ is not orthonormal in $L^2(\Omega_t)$ for $t>0$ in general while it is so at $t=0$.
-We will get this inequality by using the Friedrichs inequality at $t=0$ with the orthonormal basis $\{w_k^0\}_k$ in $L^2(\Omega_0)$ and a suitable change of variables.
+We will get this inequality by using the Friedrichs inequality at $t=0$ with the orthonormal basis $\{w_k^0\}_k$ of $L^2(\Omega_0)$ and a suitable change of variables.
 Here, we also note that the strong convergence of $u_N$ enables us not only to get the convergence of \eqref{E:Intro_NL} but also to avoid dealing with the time traces $u_N(0)$ and $u_N(T)$ that usually appear when one uses a monotonicity argument (see e.g. \cite{LaSoUr68,Lio69,Zei90_2B,AlCaDjEl23}).